 Working definition of scholarship, AQIP Action Project Committee for Enhancing the Campus Climate for Scholarship

 Faculty pursuits of scholarship are many and diverse.
-Our 2009 Distinguished Faculty Award recipients include:
+Some of our past Distinguished Faculty Award recipients include:

 Other examples of teacher-scholars at NMU abound.